Cumbre Vieja tsunami hazard: Probability

 Giant landslides are rare events.
 Humanity has never witnessed enormous collapses on La Palma and there is evidence that the western flank of La Palma is currently stable and a collapse in the near future is unlikely.
 A worst-case scenario giant landslide like the one modelled by Ward and Day 2001 is a very low probability event, probably much less common than once per 100,000 years which is the probable occurrence rate of large landslides in the Canary Islands.
 A smaller landslide scenario, which Tehranirad et al. 2015 defined as "extreme credible worst case scenario", has a recurrence rate of about once every 100,000 years.
 Because of their low incidence probability, the hazard from large flank collapses at La Palma is considered to be low.
 Return periods are not the only factor involved in estimating risk, as the amount of damage done by an extreme event has to be considered.
 Globally, the return period of giant landslide-induced tsunamis may exceed one per 10,000 years.

 Potential impact

 A Cumbre Vieja landslide tsunami may constitute a threat to Brazil, Canada, the Caribbean, Ireland, Morocco, the Northeastern United States, Portugal and the United Kingdom.
 The impact would not be limited to humans.
 Aside from the tsunami hazard, the impact of a large collapse on people living on the island would be severe.
 The communities of El Paso, Fuencaliente, Los Llanos and Tazacorte are located on the unstable block.

 Cinema and TV

 Mega-Tsunami: Wave of Destruction

 This 2000 documentary, part of the BBC's Horizon series, examines the possibility of a mega-tsunami caused by the collapse of a volcano on La Palma.
 It focuses on the theory proposed by geologists Simon Day and Bill McGuire in 2001, which suggests that a collapse on La Palma could generate a giant tsunami impacting the US east coast and the Caribbean.

+CSI: Miami

+The seventh episode of the third season of CSI: Miami, titled "Crime Wave" and first aired in 2004, is set around a tsunami flooding the US city of Miami after an eruption at Cumbre Vieja.
+The episode includes a 3D model of the eruption.

+End Day

+This 2005 docu-drama by the BBC features a mega-tsunami triggered by the collapse of Cumbre Vieja as the first (and least destructive) of five doomsday scenarios predicted by science.
+The segment deals mostly with the US government's response to the resulting mega-tsunami, an attempted evacuation of New York City and the impact of the wave against this and other cities in the East Coast of the United States.
+It does not explore the effects in La Palma itself or other locations.